Staying Put Policy

 In order to create parity with other care leavers, fostering birthday and Christmas/festival allowances and access to the holiday allowances cease once a young adult reaches age 18 (the 18th birthday allowance is covered by the fostering policy).
 From the young adult’s 18th birthday these payment areas are covered by the Care Experienced Young People's Financial Policy.

-Any additional funding or requirements relating to family contact, specific activities and health needs for individual young adults and “Staying Put” arrangements should be agreed from the Milton Keynes Transition to Adulthood (Corporate Parenting) Finance Policy and should be set out in the young adult’s Pathway Plan.
+Any additional funding or requirements relating to family contact, specific activities and health needs for individual young adults and “Staying Put” arrangements should be agreed from the Care Experienced young people’s financial policy. and should be set out in the young adult’s Pathway Plan.

 As set out above all young adults (from the age of 18) are required to claim a personal benefit, or, replace the clothing, pocket money and personal allowance element by earnings and also claim Housing Benefit to pay rent.